 Please read the course catalog and remember there are academic policies related to minimum enrollment, physical education courses, units outside of your major and year-long courses.

 As a courtesy, please do not fill your schedule with courses just to have a full schedule.
-There is a drop/add period following everyone's registration period.
-You can add and drop classes at that point and again at the beginning of each semester.
-It is fine not to have a full schedule at this point as we don't check for full time enrollment until the end of the drop/add period at the beginning of each semester.
+There is a drop/add period at the end of the semester where you can add and drop classes, and again at the beginning of each semester.
+It is fine not to have a full schedule at the beginning of the semester; we don't check for full-time enrollment until the end of the drop/add period at the beginning of each semester.

 Notice of Individual Student Responsibility: